rod-laycock/VivariumMonitoring/README.md

 - Platform IO Visual Studio Code Plugin

 ## Libraries
-Adafruit Unified Sensor
+- Adafruit Unified Sensor
-Arduino JSON
+- Arduino JSON
-DHT Sensor Library
+- DHT Sensor Library

 # Approach
-Each vivarium will need 1 or more sensors attached to it (one for the hot side, one for the cool side).
+Each vivarium will need 2 sensors attached to it (one for the hot side, one for the cool side).

 Each vivarium will need a location and a name.

 Each sensor will need a min / max temperature and humidity.

-If the temp / humidity goes above / below the min / max - we need to signal this through the use of the LED.
+If the temperature / humidity goes below the min or over the the max - we need to signal this through the use of the LED.
+This will look to be extended to include a buzzer, push to phone, etc.

+Using the button we should be able to reset the warning for a period of time.

+The SD card will contain configuration information, which will be loaded once on boot-up.

 Temperatures will be recorded to the SD card, and I will look to expand this to push them to an API going forward so I can visualise the data.